 Winter Camping Status

-Update 1/26/21: Winter Camping in the Paradise area is now open for the season.
-Camping on snow is allowed almost anywhere in the park with a permit once snow depth is sufficient.
+Update 9/19/2023: Winter camping is CLOSED and has not opened for the 2023/2024 season.
+Camping on snow is allowed almost anywhere in the park with a permit once snow depth is sufficient (typically starting in January).
 The Paradise area requires at least five feet of snow before camping is allowed.
 Mazama Ridge, Reflection Lakes, and other areas require at least two feet of snow.
+Winter camping ends for the season on May 15 every year.

 Camping in the Backcountry